DidiWalakutty/inception/USER_DOC.md

 - **WordPress** - what the site does.
 It handles website content (pages/posts, menuts, themes etc).
 It processes PHP (server programming language used to generate dynamic sites) scripts via PHP-FPM (the process manager that executes PHP code) and queries the database to display and manage content.
 - **NGINX** - how the site is delivered.
 It's a web server that delivers the website to users.
 It serves static files like images and styles, and sends PHP requests to WordPress to generate pages.
 It also handles HTTPS to keep the site secure.

-When a user visits the website, NGINX receives the request, forwards PHP requests to WordPress, which queries MariaDB for data and generates the page that Nginx sends back to the user.
+Workflow: When a user visits the website, Nginx receives the request, forwards PHP requests to WordPress, which queries MariaDB for data and generates the page that Nginx sends back to the user.

 ---

 ## Starting and Stopping the Project
-Please check the Makefile for all possibilities.
+Please check the Makefile for all available options.

 ### Start the project
 From the project root, run: `make all`